Privacy notice for clients and 3rd parties

 Data from 3rd parties we work with

 We work with various industries and may receive your contact details as a referral in some cases by other businesses.
 We will only process your data when there is legal justification for doing so e.g. where we reasonably believe it is in within our balanced business interests.
+If that occurs, we will provide you information about the source of the personal information.

 Parties we share data with